surviveRuins/Horizon/README.md

 ## General domain basics

-General terminology needed to understand this readme and the squattin technqiues that can be detectedby Horizon.
+General terminology needed to understand this README and the squatting techniques that can be detected by Horizon.

 amazon.com: